goyoambrosio/goyoambrosio.github.io/_posts/2017-05-20-how-to-turn-off-wifi-at-night-in-mikrotik-routeros.md

 ![CRS125 MikroTik's popular router](/assets/images/2017/05/CRS125.png){: .align-left}

-To program a Mikrotik router for turning off and on WiFi you must to use scripting and ascheduling capabilities fo RouterOS.
+To program a Mikrotik router for turning off and on WiFi you must to use scripting and scheduling capabilities fo RouterOS.

 The command you must to run to turn off WiFi is: